 After the move is finally complete and all of the boxes have been unloaded into your home, the second stage of moving begins.
 It’s time to start unpacking!
-If decorating or interior design light you up, this part might feel like an exciting opportunity.
+If decorating or interior design lights you up, this part might feel like an exciting opportunity.
 But if you have kids, need to immediately get back to your job, or just aren’t interested in trying to attach your flatscreen to the wall, this part can feel like a hassle.
 Maybe, just maybe, someone else could do it.
 So can movers unpack for you?
 We’ll explain the services that are standard, and what might require some extra assistance.

 Start with packing services